uconneeb/systseminar/schedule.md

 We are meeting this semester on Wednesdays 1:30-2:30pm online.
 We are planning to work through selected chapters of the book "Tree thinking: an introduction to phylogenetic biology" (D. A. Baum and S. D. Smith.
 2013.
 Roberts and Company, Publishers, Greenwood Village, Colorado), supplemented by additional papers on specific topics.

 Subscribe to [systematics listserv](/systseminar/listserv/) to receive emails containing connection information (or write to someone listed in [Contact Info](/systseminar/contact-info/)).

 ### Feb.
+17, 2021

+Elizabeth Jockusch will lead the discussion on the following paper:

+Patton et al. 2020.
+[Hybridizing salamanders experience accelerated diversification](https://doi.org/10.1038/s41598-020-63378-w) Scientific Reports 10:6566.

+Recommended background reading: Baum and Smith Ch.
+10 pp. 316-322 with view to the question of what it means to apply this model of character evolution to hybridization as a trait and also Ch.
+11, pp. 378-381 for a basic model of trait-associated diversification.

+### Feb.
 10, 2021

 Zach Muscavitch will lead the discussion on the following paper: